Changing the Name of Your Business

 Step 2: After you have completed the name approval process and received a Name Request (NR) number, you can change the name of your business by submitting one of the following forms below depending on the type of your business.

-Please note that all changes to business names and/or dissolutions cannot be submitted online.
+Please note that all changes to business names cannot be submitted online.

 Changing Your Business Address

-Business addresses must be a physical address, such as general delivery, post office box or rural route.
-You must also include a postal code.
-If your address does not have street names or numbers, provide a description that will readily allow a person to locate you (e.g., the 2nd house on the left side, 4 miles west on Central County Road, Creston, B.C.).
-You must have signing authority to change the address of the business and will need your registration number and current details.
+You must have signing authority to change the location and mailing address of a business and will need your registration number.
+If you are changing your business address location, it must be a physical address and include a postal code.
+If your location address does not have street names or numbers, provide a description that will readily allow a person to locate you (e.g., the 2nd house on the left side, 4 miles west on Central County Road, Creston, B.C.).

 How to submit changes